St Helena Airport's response to the Novel coronavirus

-The World Health Organisation classified the Novel coronavirus outbreak as a Public Health Emergency of International Concern (PHEIC) on 30 January 2020.
+The World Health Organisation classified the Novel coronavirus outbreak (COVID-19) as a Public Health Emergency of International Concern (PHEIC) on 30 January 2020.
 As a result, St Helena Airport has introduced additional procedures and precautions in an effort to minimise the possibility of a carrier bringing the virus to our small, remote community on St Helena.

-St Helena Airport Limited is working with all stakeholders at the airport to monitor the situation, both locally and globally, and if required, will implement additional proactive and reactive measures to protect staff and the public.
+St Helena Airport Limited is working with all stakeholders at the airport to monitor the situation, both locally and globally, and will implement additional proactive and reactive measures to protect staff and the public.

 Passengers and the public can greatly assist with minimising the likelihood of the spread of the virus by taking precautions such as:

 - Frequently cleaning your hands by using alcohol-based hand rub or soap and water;

 - When coughing and sneezing, covering your mouth and nose with flexed elbow or tissue – throw the tissue away immediately and wash hands;

 - Avoiding close contact with anyone who has fever and cough;